WDmaster235/DataHelpers/README.md

 # Welcome to **DataHelpers** 🚀

-> *please visit the end of the page for folder-creating/editing rules*
+> *please visit the end of the page for program conventions.*

 **DataHelpers** is here to solve the tricky, everyday problems that many programmers face while using C#.